JustZeus/AVR128DB_Controller/README.md

 The second parallel purpose is to demonstrate the C language bare metal programming for this microcontroller family using the AVR-GCC compiler and the Visual Studio Based IDE: Microchip Studio.

+**The target, the user will be able to:**
+- Command and program the controller via a USART CLI.
+- Program Time based routines using the I2C RTC.
+- Program temperature treshold based routings.

 ## Current State

 As 02/04/2023 the firmware allows the user to change the state of the relays manually using a USART CLI with argumented commands.

+The USART peripheral is configured to operate by interruption service routines.
+Leaving the main loop empty, this will help for future low power configurations.

 **For example:**